 Will new visa fines stop perpetual tourism in Costa Rica?

-Thousands of foreigners from the US, Canada, Europe and elsewhere live in Costa Rica as a perpetual tourist.
 I imagine the government doesn’t know either how many people live like that in Costa Rica.
-Many are snowbirds and rent short term and others just live here long term and leave the country every three months to renew their tourist visa.
+Thousands of foreigners from the US, Canada, Europe and elsewhere, enjoy perpetual tourism in Costa Rica.
+Many of those are snowbirds and rent short term.
+Others just live here long term and leave the country every three months to renew their tourist visa.

-Not having legal residency Costa Rica, also means not being able to get medical insurance like CCSS or INS and to open a bank account in Costa Rica.
+Not having legal residency Costa Rica, also means not being able to get medical insurance like CCSS or INS.
+You can’t even open a regular bank account in Costa Rica.

 If you are a perpetual tourist, just make sure you leave the country every 90 days, so you won’t have to pay the $100 fine or get your legal residency.
-With the new immigration law your income as a “Pensionado” has to be $1,000 and as a “Rentista” $2,500 and remember, if you Costa Rica property is valued in the municipality at $200K, you can apply for legal residency too.
+With the new immigration law your income as a “Pensionado” has to be $1,000 and as a “Rentista” $2,500 (check with your lawyer).
+Remember, if your Costa Rica property is valued in the municipality at $200K, you can apply for legal residency too.

-If you’re worried the Costarican government is now going after the gringos, please don’t, but do try to get your legal residency in place and
+Are you worried that the Costa Rican government is now going after the gringos?
+Please don’t, but do try to get your legal residency in place.